 As the players of the two teams entered the court, the excitement of the crowd grew as they gave both teams and officials a rousing applause.
 The Libyan team received a welcoming applause upon their introduction, while the Sudanese team basked in the warmth of the overwhelming support given to any home team.

 Many in the crowd eagerly looked forward to watching all the Sudanese players in action.
 However, one of these players occupied a special place.
-Marwan is no ordinary player by any stretch of the imagination, but the captain of the team and its motivator in many respects.
+Marwan is no ordinary player – he is the captain of the team and its motivator in many respects.
 With the signal for the match finally given after all the pre-match formalities had been concluded, Marwan led the boys onto the court and inspired their play and challenge against their Libyan counterparts.
 At the end of the auspicious match, the home team had gallantly lost to an irrepressible and enterprising Libyan team by 18-77 baskets.

 Marwan (in the number 23 jersey) waits for an incoming pass from a teammate.
 CC BY-NC-ND / ICRC / Yousif Mohammed Wasaw